rockettheme/docs/Docs/wordpress/themes/cerulean/demo_header.md

 :   1. **Header - Gantry Menu** [22%, 9%, se]

-Here's the widget breakdown for the Header section:
+Here is the widget breakdown for the Header section:

 * Gantry Menu